microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ---------------------------------------

 To best use Microshare® data, it is necessary to understand how the data is structured.
-This is especially important in the use of Views / Robots, but also for the creation of Applications.
+This is especially important in the use of views / robots, but also for the creation of Applications.

 Finally, this is essential for the use of APIs.